 If you don’t want to use code on your website, then this method is for you.

-First, you will need to install and activate the Auto Copyright Year Updater plugin.
+First, you will need to install and activate the Smart Copyright Year plugin.
 For details, you may want to see our guide on how to install a WordPress plugin.

 Upon activation, the plugin will automatically fetch data for your copyright date.
-Keep in mind that the plugin only displays the current year and does not show the range of years that the site has been used.
+Even so, you must remember that it only displays the current year and does not show the range of years that the site has been used.

 To display the copyright date, you will now have to add a shortcode to the website footer.